 If the Content Destination Address Type subfield is MAC Address, the Content Destination Address

-field contains a MAC address.
+subfield contains a MAC address.
 [CID 1514].

 The Title Length field indicates the length of the following Title field in octets.

 The Title field is a human readable title of the content as a UTF-8 string.